 What to carve out of mesquite wood

-With mesquite Wood, you can carve spoons, spoons, furniture, and many more items.
+With mesquite wood, you can carve spoons, furniture, and many more items.
 Although it is not easy to use, it makes beautiful pieces.
 Spoons are the easiest to carve using wood.

 Where to find mesquite wood

-Mesquite is not quite popular due to its small size and its beating and twisted trunk.
-It is used by small companies in the Southwest.
+Mesquite is not quite popular due to its small size, beating, and twisted trunk.
+Small companies in the Southwest use it.
 It is a native wood of Texas.

 What is the hardest wood to carve?

 Australian Buloke is the hardest wood that measures up to 5,060 IBF.
-It is an Australian native that comes from a tree originating from Eastern and Southern Australia.
+It is an Australian native tree from Eastern and Southern Australia.
 As the hardest wood in the world, it has a Janka hardness of 5,060 lbf.
 It makes knife handles, flooring, fine furniture, and turned objects.